SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - iyanRAy – iyalugai means controlling.
 Being the owner, instead of staying elsewhere and overseeing it, he is present everywhere and protecting each entity [by his presence as antharyAmi].

-- varungAlam … – How is it possible for me to comprehensively explain the auspicious qualities of you who protects all the worlds in a stable manner, being the controller at all times (past, present and future)?
+- varungAlam … – How is it possible for me to comprehensively explain the auspicious qualities of yours, protecting all the worlds in a stable manner, being the controller at all times (past, present and future)?
 First two lines explain the greatness of your divine forms.
 Subsequently your presence as the one who can visualize everything at once and you being the protector are explained.
 Among these what can I speak about comprehensively?

 In the next article we will enjoy the next pAsuram.